YashSakalley/workforce/README.md

 If not installed, click on "Clone or Download" and select "Download ZIP".

-Run the following command in cmd: <br>
+Run the following command in cmd in the workforce folder: <br>
 <code>npm install</code>

 Change the folder name "config - Copy" to "config"